MicrosoftDocs/windows-ai-docs/docs/overview.md

 **[Text Recognition](./apis/text-recognition.md)**, or Optical Character Recognition (OCR), which recognizes and extracts text present within an image, will be available as an API working in alignment with Phi Silica.

 **[Imaging APIs](./apis/imaging.md)** are a collection of APIs available as part of Windows App SDK.
-These APIs perform a variety of actions such as intelligently scaling images and identifying the borders of objects within images.
+These APIs perform a variety of actions such as intelligently scaling images and identifying objects within images.

 **[Recall](./apis/recall.md)**, an AI-assisted search feature that makes past activities on your Windows device searchable, so that you can pick up where you left off, whether that was using an app, editing a document, or responding to an email.